Osksacho/DD2485-Smart-Contract-Project/README.md

 To pass, you must have the mandatory parts and at least 9 "yes".

 BlockThoughts is a chat forum service.
-A user can add their username and a profile picture (this has to be a link from IPFS), post threads and comment on other peoples threads.
+A user can add their username, post threads and comment on other peoples threads.
 BlockThoughts is decentralized and the database is stored on a blockchain.
 Specifically, the protocol is written in Solidity and can run on Ethereum, however it is not deployed on mainnet yet.
 The repo contains a guide for deploying locally and hosting an example website to show how the protocol could be used in practice.

 There have been many implementations of decentralized chat forums using peer-to-peer networks such as https://retroshare.cc/ and https://getaether.net/.
 However, a decentralized chat forum on a blockchain network has yet to be practically implemented.
 This is likely due to a variety of challenges with regards to gas fees and scalability.
 One of the main purposes of this project was to investigate these problems.
 ## Deploy locally